-State legislation can impact the City’s ability to deliver local services such as police, fire, transit, roadways, libraries, and parks among many others.
+State legislation can impact the City’s ability to deliver many local services such as police, fire, transit, roadways, libraries, and parks.

-The City Council endorses the following principles when considering the City’s position on any state legislative proposal:
+During the 2016 State Legislative Session, the City Council endorses the following principles when considering the City’s position on state legislative proposals:

 - Preserve existing revenue sources – The City supports legislative proposals that preserve or enhance existing revenue sources and opposes proposals that would reduce or restrict the use of existing revenues.